MuckRock/chicago-air-quality-automated/README.md

 ### Getting the data
 In the spring and summer of 2021, Microsoft Research’s Urban Innovation team started [a project in collaboration with the City of Chicago and several community groups]( https://elpc.org/blog/mapping-with-microsoft-research-tracking-air-pollution-in-chicago/) to map the city's air quality.
 Over 100 sensors were placed across the city, mostly on Chicago Transit Authority bus shelters, providing a more detailed picture of a city's air pollution than almost any other study in the country has achieved.

+In May 2022, MuckRock, WBEZ, and the Chicago Sun-Times published [several articles about air pollution, mapping which neighborhoods in Chicago experience the worst air quality.](https://www.wbez.org/stories/a-new-sensor-network-reveals-chicagos-air-quality-disparities/22398e94-982c-4dcc-8c13-ff0113ff95b6) We want to continue reporting.

 While Chicagoland has several EPA regulatory stations, considered the gold standard of air quality testing, they are few and far between.
 The sensors feeding data into this repository bring air quality from a city level down to a neighborhood level.